Skip to content

 Trust-root format

-The trust-root file is a single PEM bundle.
+The trust root is one PEM file.
 Concatenate as many blocks as you trust:

 -----BEGIN PUBLIC KEY-----